deepjyoti30/QuickWall/README.md

 ## TODO

  - ~~Add a logger~~
- - Add support for different wallpaper setters
+ - Add support for different wallpaper setters (raise an issue if you want me to support some particular one)
  - Handle errors better

 ## Acknowledgements